 Winter is an invitation into the quiet spaces inside.
 While summer is an expansive time of water, heat, and parties, winter carries the polar opposite energy and is a time to contract inward and allow a hibernation to occur.
 This doesn’t mean we sleep like a bear.
 On the contrary, we find a sharp-edged wakeful serenity in the slowed-down pace and revel in the opportunity to dwell in the quiet and solitude.

 The key is not to be afraid.
 The key is to remember that your foothold into Self is strong enough to sustain the storms and darkness of winter.
 And if your relationship to Self hasn’t been firmly established, this is the time to commit to the inward journey.
 Allow the spaciousness and solitude to facilitate your spiral into yourself.
-This it the time to commit to a daily practice – like mindfulness, Inner Bonding, or yoga – that will help you notice your thoughts without hooking into the story and encourage you to dip down into your true self.
+This it the time to commit to a daily practice – like mindfulness, journaling, or yoga – that will help you notice your thoughts without hooking into the story and encourage you to dip down into your true self.

 Another way to approach winter without fear is to focus on what you cherish about this season.
 And I don’t necessarily mean the holidays (for many people the holidays only exacerbate the depression); I mean the small grace-moments that appear with greater clarity, like the tree-limbs against the backdrop of sky.
 As one client shared, “Music sounds better.
 The air is crisp and my senses are sharper.”
 Other winter graces include: